God the Father will never judge anyone; He won’t condemn the wicked. That role He’s committed to His Son. (Jn 5:22)

 God is restraining Man’s wickedness for now (2Th 2:7), so we don’t yet know its full extent.
 (Jer 17:9) One day we’ll see it unchained; men will defy God, blaspheming Him to His face rather than turning from their wickedness.
 (Re 16:11) We’ll see them prefer eternal Hell itself to loving God and ending His suffering.

 Truth is we’re all utterly depraved when left to ourselves (Ps 53:2-3); we’ve nothing to boast in; apart from God’s restraining grace we’d all be defying Him.
-(1Co 1:29-31) Let’s not be surprised at sin, but in humility, let’s fear the living God, esteeming others better than ourselves, giving thanks for all things (Ep 5:20) and remembering that God works all things after the counsel of His own will (Ep 1:11), for our good and for His glory.
+(1Co 1:29-31) Let’s not be surprised at sin, but hold the mystery of the faith in a pure conscience.
+(1Ti 3:9) In humility, let’s fear the living God, esteeming others better than ourselves, giving thanks for all things (Ep 5:20) and remembering that God works all things after the counsel of His own will (Ep 1:11), for our good and for His glory.
 (Ro 8:28)

 The foundation of the church is a Person: Jesus Christ(1Co 3:11); building on any other ground produces other things: religious organizations and social clubs, but not the church.